j-holub/Node-MPV/readme.md

 ## Old MPV Version on Debian

 Debian took their stable policy a little to far and **MPV** is still on version **0.6.0**.
 Unfortunately the **IPC functionality** was only introduced with version **0.7.0**.
-Thus this module will **not work** with the debian packaged **MPV**.
-The dependecies to build **MPV** are also too old on Debian.
-Luckily there is [this](https://github.com/mpv-player/mpv-build) project, that helps you to build the dependencies and mpv afterwards.
+Thus this module will **not work** with the Debian packaged **MPV**.
+The dependencies to build **MPV** are also too old on Debian.
+Luckily there is [this](https://github.com/mpv-player/mpv-build) project, that helps you to build the dependencies and MPV afterwards.
 Using this you can easily get the latest stable **MPV Player** on Debian.

 ## IPC Command

-The command line argument to start the IPC socket has changed in mpv version **0.17.0** from `--input-unix-socket` to `--input-ipc-server`.
+The command-line argument to start the IPC socket has changed in MPV version **0.17.0** from `--input-unix-socket` to `--input-ipc-server`.
 This module uses regular expressions to find the version number from the `mpv --version` output.
-If mpv is compiled from source, the version number is stated as **UNKNOWN** and this module will assume, that you use the latest version and use the new command.
+If MPV was compiled from source, the version number is stated as **UNKNOWN** and this module will assume, that you use the latest version and use the new command.

 **If you use self compiled version stating UNKNOWN as the version number below mpv version 0.17.0 you have to use the ipc_command option with '--input-unix-socket'.**